benwiley4000/dat-pkg/README.md

 # dat-pkg
-Draft specification of decentralized package registry based on the Dat protocol
+Draft specification of decentralized package registry and manager based on the Dat protocol

 This is based on a series of tweets I just made.
 It needs to be implemented!
 Make pull requests to help make that happen.